jamesrequa/Dog-Breed-Classifier/README.md

 If you'd like to use this notebook to do any re-training on the dataset you can grab it at the links below.

+## Dog Images
-Dog Images: wget https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip; unzip dogImages.zip; rm dogImages.zip
+wget https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip; unzip dogImages.zip; rm dogImages.zip

+## Human Images
-Human Images: wget http://vis-www.cs.umass.edu/lfw/lfw.tgz; tar -xvzf lfw.tgz; rm lfw.tgz
+wget http://vis-www.cs.umass.edu/lfw/lfw.tgz; tar -xvzf lfw.tgz; rm lfw.tgz